phoenixframework/phoenix/C_routing.md

   # end
 end
 ```
-Whatever you called your application will appear instead of 'HelloPhoenix' for both the router module name and the Controller name.
+The name you gave your application will appear instead of 'HelloPhoenix' for both the router module name and the Controller name.

 The first line of this module `use Phoenix.Router` simply makes Phoenix router functions available in our particular router.

+Scopes have their own section in this guide, so we won't spend time on the `scope "/" do` block here.
+The `pipe_through :browser` line will get a full treatment in the Pipeline section of this guide.
+We'll skip over it for now as well.

-Inside the block marked `scope` (which we'll get to a little later) we have an application level route.
+Inside the scope block, however, we have our first actual route.
 `get "/", HelloPhoenix.Controller, :index, as: :pages`

 'get' is a Phoenix macro which expands out to define one clause of the match function.
 It corresponds to the HTTP verb GET.
 Similar macros exist for other HTTP verbs including POST, PUT, PATCH, DELETE, OPTIONS, CONNECT, TRACE and HEAD.